RonenNess/EzSockets/README.md

 Basically it implements the bit of tedious work that C# sockets (which are already pretty great on their own) force you to do.

-## How it works
+## How you use it

-1. Implement your event listener class for client and server side (ie your logic).
+1. Implement event listeners for client and server side (where you put your logic).
 2. On server side: create listener to accept connections from port.
 3. On client side: create sockets to connect to server.

 That's pretty much it.
-You can use *EzSockets* just like you would with regular TCP client, but the real fun is using them from the event handlers, sort of like with socket.io.
+You can use *EzSockets* just like you would with regular TCP client, but the real fun is using them from the events API, sort of like with socket.io.

-### Messages Vs Raw Data
+### Framed Messages Vs Raw Data

 Raw API is the basic sockets API that allow you to send streams of bytes to the other side (from byte array or string).
-The problem with this method is that it has no framing and if you send two different messages in a row (for example "hello " and "world") the receiving side might get it in a single read, as "hello world" (not always desired).
+The problem with this method is that it has no framing and if you send two different messages in a row (for example "hello " and "world") the receiving side might get it in a single read, as "hello world", which is not always desired..

-The *Messages* API allow you to send and read whole messages without knowing their size.
-With this API if the remote device sent you "hello " and "world", you will get two messages containing "hello " and "world" separately.
+The *Framed Messages* API allow you to send and read whole messages without knowing their size.
+With this API if the remote device sent you "hello " and then "world", you will get two messages containing "hello " and "world" separately.
-Messages API comes with another feature, StartReadingMessages(), which will make a socket listen to incoming traffic and generate 'Message read' events for every message arrived.
+Messages API comes with another feature, StartReadingMessages(), which will make a socket listen to incoming traffic and generate 'Message read' events for every new message arrived.

-Note: mixing raw data with messages is not recommended and can cause problems.
+Note: mixing raw data with framed messages is not recommended and can cause unexpected behavior, if you don't read your raw data properly on the receiving end.
-For example if you send raw data of 5 bytes and then a message, and later on the other side you only read 4 bytes with the raw API and then immediately try to read the message, the result would be that the fifth byte from the raw data will infiltrate into the message buffer and corrupte it.

 ### Usage - Server Side Example